Employee loyalty – Troubling economic news may be encouraging workers to stick with their current employer.

 For companies hoping to avoid falling into the Challenged or Feeble baskets, Gartner offers the following advice based on best practices:

 Employment Branding: Ensure your organization’s career-related social media posts focus on the topics that matter to candidates to better engage with them.
-Topics should include diversity, corporate culture and professional development.
+Topics should include diversity, corporate culture, employee loyalty and professional development.

 Job-Offer Competitiveness: Job postings should speak directly to what employees want by considering the five categories of the employee value proposition: rewards, opportunity, organization, people and work.